 For example, if you are running for office in a large state like California, you will need to consider the different geographical regions of the state when crafting your message.

 In Southern California, voters may be most concerned with issues like traffic congestion and affordability, while voters in Northern California may be more focused on environmental issues.
-By tailoring your message to each region’s specific needs, you can ensure that you resonate with voters across the state.
+By tailoring your message to each region’s specific needs, you can ensure you resonate with voters across the state.

 How to Use Geographic Segmentation in Your Campaign